Tucanos

 Given two metrics , and two real numbers , let be the set of metrics which are not to stretched with regard to : Again, this set is compact and convex.
 Given a matrix norm , we want to find which minimize the distance to , i.e. find such that:

-lemma : Let two metrics > and .
+Lemma : Let two metrics > and .
 The function is bounded and reaches its bounds which are the minimum and maximum of the eigenvalues of .
 Thus,

 In the -twisted Frobenius norm